baibaratsky/php-mailgun/README.md

 Mailgun API PHP library
 =======================

-Only sending messages using API is supported at the moment and it works pretty simple:
+Only sending messages using API is supported at the moment.
+It works pretty easy:
 ```php
 $mailgun = new MailgunApi('example.com', 'key-somekey');